UNH-Bootcamp-Projects/project-1-group-a/README.md

 Reciflixor was created with the following APIs:

-* [The Movie DB](https://api.themoviedb.org) was the API used to retrieve movie details.
+* [The Movie Database](https://api.themoviedb.org) was the API used to retrieve all movie details.
-* [YouTube](https://developers.google.com/youtube/v3) was the API used to retrieve the YouTube video.
+* [YouTube](https://developers.google.com/youtube/v3) was the API used to retrieve the Babish YouTube videos.
-* [TMDB](https://developers.themoviedb.org) was the API used to retrieve the movie poster.
-* [NAME HERE](https://enterHERE.org) was the API used to retrieve the streaming provider options.

 ## User stories